Disco Ball

 Frequently Asked Questions About Private Venues for 20 Guests

-What is the typical minimum spend for a private event for 20 guests in this collection?
+What is the typical minimum spend for a private venue for 20 guests in NYC?

-Which venues in this collection offer a truly private, enclosed room specifically sized for 20 guests rather than a semi-private section?
+Which venues in this collection offer a truly private room rather than a semi-private section for 20 guests?

 Customer Reviews